IOTA Client PTB CLI

 object that is returned when creating a package, or destroy it with a call to make_immutable

 .
-Here is an example on how to publish a Move project on chain using the iota client ptb
+Here is an example on how to publish a Move project (from within its folder, that's why the path is ".") on chain using the iota client ptb

 command.
 It makes a call to the iota::tx_context::sender